OnslowCollege/advanced-techniques-web-rja-2024-altar-philip/README.md

 This template includes:

 - Basic web development folder structure (`img`, `css`, etc.)
-- Extensions to help write HTML, CSS, and JavaScript
+- Extensions to help write HTML, CSS, JavaScript, and TypeScript
+- NodeJS preinstalled
 - Live Preview for static websites (if it does not work, click on the 𝌆 button at the top right → Open In Browser)
 - Integration for diagrams.net (for files ending in `.drawio`)
-- Integrated image editor
+- Integrated image editor (Photopea)

 ## How to run your code